peteroome/peteroome.github.com/_posts/2020-04-28-automating-my-familys-grocery-shopping-to-reduce-costs-and-waste-user-testing-emailing-recipes-and-task-rabbit.md

 ### 📝 Changes

-✅Added a new "Grocery tasks" menu to provide two controls:
+✅ Added a new "Grocery tasks" menu to provide two controls:
 - Generate ingredients - to generate recipes and their ingredients
 - Email recipes - to email yourself a list of the recipes you have planned for the week, for future you 👨‍🎤

 ![Grocery tasks](/images/2020-04-28-automating-my-familys-grocery-shopping-to-reduce-costs-and-waste-user-testing-emailing-recipes-and-task-rabbit/grocery-tasks.png)

-✅Added three more recipes to the central set on the "Recipes" sheet
+✅ Added three more recipes to the central set on the "Recipes" sheet

-✅"Planning" sheet - removed to simplify the overall spreadsheet
+✅ "Planning" sheet - removed to simplify the overall spreadsheet

 In addition to changes I have made to the spreadsheet, there is also now some accompanying information: